During my waking life I’ve always been tormented by noise—voices in my brain that turned terror into self-hatred.

 I met Elena, who met my superficial criterion—beautiful, smart, and warm—but there was one thing that mattered way more than any of that, the thing that had kept me from remarrying: I trusted her with my heart from the start.
 She had lost a husband and I sensed both a non-verbal understanding of my hardships and an inner calm that set me at ease.
-Equally important, though, Elena was the first woman I trusted with Kerry and Seamus.
+Equally important, though, Elena was the first woman I trusted with Grace and Seamus.
 Soon, Cole was born and he sealed our family unit.
-Kerry and Seamus fell in love with their little brother and he worshiped them in return.
+Grace and Seamus fell in love with their little brother and he worshiped them in return.

 A decade after my crash, I had learned how to be a good dad and loving husband—yet some part of my manhood was still missing.
 I’d still wake up in a cold sweat.
 Elena complained that more than once I delivered a sharp elbow to her forehead in bed at night, thrown as I fought some imaginary enemy in my sleep.